 NordVPN Officially Launches Its File Encryption Tool NordLocker

-NICOSIA, Cyprus, Nov.
-13, 2019 /PRNewswire/ -- NordVPN, the world's most advanced VPN service provider, officially launched its latest cybersecurity product — NordLocker.
+"nofollow" >NordVPN, the world's most advanced VPN service provider, officially launched its latest cybersecurity product — "nofollow" >NordLocker.
 The new tool secures all types of files stored on a user's computer or in cloud with end-to-end encryption.

 "Our mission is to combine the best usability practices with the highest encryption standards.
 NordLocker is not cloud storage.
 Think of it as middleware that adds a security layer to your data.
 It never stores your files anywhere.
 Instead, it lets you keep them wherever you're used to, only securely," says Ruby Gonzalez, Head of Communications at NordVPN.